-When you really think about it, money is all about behavior.
+When you really think about it, a healthy relationship with money is all about our behavior.
 Your financial goals and how you spend your money is determined by your habits, thoughts, and feelings about money.

 Of course you already know that you should spend less than you earn.
 That’s the first rule when it comes to personal finance.
 But sometimes our mind can play tricks on us and shape the way we think about money.

 If you’ve tried to achieve a tough goal before and failed, you know that it requires A LOT more than just following a step-by-step guide.
 It really comes down to your mindset.

 Today I’m sharing five tips to help improve your money mindset so you can start taking an active role in growing your personal wealth.
 These tips will help you build a healthy relationship with money if you want to be rich!